 The war years caused much displacement.
-Concientious Objectors in the 1939 – 45 war had to go before a tribunal and were offered two options: a period of penal servitude or taking a menial post as a labourer.
+Conscientious Objectors in the 1939 – 45 war had to go before a tribunal and were offered two options: a period of penal servitude or taking a menial post as a labourer.
 Stanley Copleston, an educated and intellectual man, opted for the latter and thus became a farm labourer.
 He and Jean married in 1940 and moved to Kent in 1942 where, the following year she became the mother of twins.
 Her third child was born three years later by which time the family had moved to Suffolk.

-Her early married life was spent surviving an itinerant lifestyle in south east England and East Anglia in small ‘tied’ cottages – hence no security – on little finace and with no electricity or ‘mod cons’ and water had to be carried from the village pump or nearby river.
-It was a harsh, nomadic life and opportunities to paint were scarce but despite these obstacles Jean produced a series of paintings whilst living in Suffolk.
+Her early married life was spent surviving an itinerant, impoverished lifestyle in south east England and East Anglia in small ‘tied’ cottages with no security of tenure, no electricity or ‘mod cons’ and water had to be carried from the village pump or nearby river.
+It was a harsh, nomadic life and with three small children opportunities to paint were scarce, but despite these obstacles Jean produced a series of paintings whilst living in Suffolk.
 In these early canvasses she captures the essence of the English landscape in the high rolling clouds and twilit harvest fields.
 It is always the un-peopled countryside that interests her.

 In 1960 the family moved to Nottinghamshire which at that time was an area actively involved in coal mining.
-The change of scene from unspoilt rural tranquility to vibrant industry was dramatic.
+The change of scene from unspoilt rural tranquillity to vibrant industry was dramatic.
 Jean was fascinated by the looming presence of the colliery pithead and its dark slag heaps semi-silhouetted against the sky.
 She began a series of paintings which again captured the atmospheric quality of an evening landscape, though this time with the ominous ‘eyes’ of the pit head lights, or lit by a burning sunset.
 These ‘pit’ paintings were followed by a series of five studies of the view through a window of her home at North Lodge on the edge of Newstead Abbey Park.